mucsci-students/2021sp-420-Team-Indecision/USAGE.md

 	Delete Method - enter the desired class name, enter the desired method name, enter the list of parameters Edit Method Name - enter desired class name, enter the current method, enter the new method name Edit Method Parameters - enter the desired class name, enter the desired method name, enter the list of parameters

+	RELATIONSHIP TAB
+	Add Relationship - choose the desired starting class, choose the receiving class, choose the relationship type.
+	Delete Relationship - choose the class that hosts the relationship, choose the specific relationship to be deleted.
+	Edit Relationship Destination - enter the name of the host class, enter the name of the old class destination, enter the new class destination.
+	Edit Relationship Type - Choose the host class, choose the relationship with the type you would like to change, choose the new relationship type.

+	UNDO/REDO
+	Undo - Restores the state of the application to the previously called command.
+For example, if you call "add class test", then undo, the test class will disappear.
+	Redo - If undo is called, redo allows you to return to the application state prior to the undo call.
+If we take the example above for undo, and called redo, the test class will be added back to the application.

 	SAVE AND LOAD TAB
 	Save - enter the desired file name.
 This will then save the file to .json format automatically.